-Our family loves biking and camping, so what better activity than bike camping?
+Our family loves camping and cycling, so what better activity than bike camping?
 The weekend of June 3 was Adventure Cycling’s National Bike Travel Weekend, so we figured it was a good time to try out our first bicycle touring adventure.

 Once we committed to a date (National Bike Travel weekend) for our first trip, we started figuring out how to make things happen.
 Instead of buying gear, we were just going to use what we had.
 This meant hauling the majority of our gear in our Thule Chariot Cougar 1 trailer.
 Of course, that meant singletrack was out of the question, so we chose a dirt road route instead.